C4 Energy is certainly an explosive, sugar-free energy drink, but what exactly goes into it?

 REIZE (10 out of 10)

-REIZE is my all-time favorite energy drink.
+REIZE is my all-time favourite energy drink.

 It’s a convenient powdered energy drink that comes in a lightweight 4g sachet.
 With a sensible 50mg of caffeine, REIZE is completely sugar-free and has only 11 calories per serving.